Azure/azure-openapi-validator/docs/rules.md

 Per ARM Specs, all DELETE methods (non-async) must have responses code implementation: 200, 204.

 Please refer to [delete-operation-responses.md](./delete-operation-responses.md) for details.

+### DeleteResponseBodyEmpty

+The delete response body must be empty.

+Please refer to [delete-response-body-empty.md](./delete-response-body-empty.md) for details.

 ### DeprecatedXmsCodeGenerationSetting